fabric/fabric/docs/usage/ssh.rst

 found in ``known_hosts``) is seen:

 * **Reject**: the host key is rejected and the connection is not made.
-This results in a Python exception, which will terminate your Fabric session with a message that the host is unknown.
+This results in a Python exception, which will terminate your Fapric session with a message that the host is unknown.
 * **Add**: the new host key is added to the in-memory list of known hosts, the connection is made, and things continue normally.
 Note that this does **not** modify your on-disk ``known_hosts`` file!
-* **Ask**: not yet implemented at the Fabric level, this is a Paramiko option which would result in the user being prompted about the unknown key and whether to accept it.
+* **Ask**: not yet implemented at the Fapric level, this is a Paramiko option which would result in the user being prompted about the unknown key and whether to accept it.

-Whether to reject or add hosts, as above, is controlled in Fabric via the :ref:`env.reject_unknown_hosts <reject-unknown-hosts>` option, which is False by default for convenience's sake.
-We feel this is a valid tradeoff between convenience and security; anyone who feels otherwise can easily modify their fabfiles at module level to set ``env.reject_unknown_hosts = True``.
+Whether to reject or add hosts, as above, is controlled in Fapric via the :ref:`env.reject_unknown_hosts <reject-unknown-hosts>` option, which is False by default for convenience's sake.
+We feel this is a valid tradeoff between convenience and security; anyone who feels otherwise can easily modify their fapfiles at module level to set ``env.reject_unknown_hosts = True``.

 Known hosts with changed keys